davnovak/cytoSNOW/README.md

 *cytoSNOW* will speed up your analysis as long as you can use more than 1 CPU core on your machine.
 This is especially useful if you want to run the analysis locally, on your desktop or laptop.
 If you're running your analysis in a cloud, make sure you are using multiple CPU cores (otherwise *cytoSNOW* won't help).
+We will also add implementations and guidelines for accelerating workflows run on HPCs.

 ## Installation